Cookies on this website

 Privacy Preserving Machine Learning

 Privacy Preserving Machine Learning focuses on developing techniques to analyze data without compromising the privacy of individuals.
-At Apple, we believe that privacy is a human right.
-The goal of this area is to enable the sharing of data while ensuring that sensitive information remains protected.

 Sub topics: federated learning, differential privacy, cryptographic tools, secure multiparty computation